 Interviewers must verify that the name and address of the household are correct and complete, making changes if necessary.
 A post office box or rural route number is not sufficient.
-If the phone number still belongs to the same household but they have moved or the number has been changed, try the new number and proceed with the interview if it is still the same household and is within the survey area.
-Incorrect phone numbers (e.g., they belong to a household other than the one listed), are to be politely terminated and recorded as invalid.
+If the phone number has been changed, try the new number and proceed with the interview if the address is still within the survey area.
 Business phone numbers are not eligible unless they are also a residence.
+And cottages are invalid unless they are also principal residences and inside the survey area.
+If the name has changed there is no need to ask the new name.
+Simply make a note in the F1 comment screen - NAME CHANGE - and continue with the interview provided the address is still inside our survey area.